-- It will meet the projected transport demand up to the year 2031;
+- It will meet the projected transport demand up to the year 2031; - It will provide flexibility in response to changing ridership, for example by increasing train frequency or by adding cars.

 Bus-related options (using reserved lanes or through BRT) were not selected as these will not provide the ability to meet projected demand.
 Furthermore, they will not attain availability and reliability performance metrics comparable to those of LRT technology and will generate a higher average cost per user.
 Finally, this method will not provide the ability to offer universal access as easily.